Ruin probabilities for risk processes in a bipartite network: Proofs

-Note that, if $\deg(i)=0$ for one or more agents, then the joint hitting probability is zero, since at least one component of the process $R$ is constant.
-Thus, to proceed, fix any realisation $\bfa$ of $A$ such that $\deg(i)> 0$ for all $i$ and let $\psi_{V_j}(t)=\log \E [e^{t V_j(1)}]$ be the cumulant generating function of $V_j$ for all $t$ such that it is finite.
-Then the mgf of $\bfa V(t)$ can be computed as
+For notational simplicity the following proof is only given for $Q=\{1,\ldots, q\}$.
+The general case can easily be obtained by cutting down the network to a subset of agents.
+As in the proof of Theorem \ref{prop:lundbergbound} we will follow a standard martingale approach.
+Note first that, if $\deg(i)=0$ for one or more agents, then the joint ruin probability is zero, since at least one component of the process $R$ is constant.
+Thus fix any realisation $\bfa$ of $A$ such that $\deg(i)> 0$ for all $i$.
+The mgf of $\bfa V(t)$ can be computed as

 for any $r=(r_1,\ldots, r_q)\in(0,\infty)^q$ such that the occuring terms are finite.
 Hence, for these $r$